Disappearance of Rhianna Barreau

-Rhianna Ann Barreau (born 1980) was a 12-year-old Australian girl who went missing on 7 October 1992, from her home in Morphett Vale, South Australia.
+Rhianna Ann Barreau (born 1979 or 1980) was a 12-year-old Australian girl who went missing in October 1992 from her home in Morphett Vale, South Australia.
 She was suspected to have been abducted and murdered.
 The South Australia Police has described the case as one of the "largest files" with major crime in modern times but have never officially named any suspect.

 Disappearance

 On the morning of Wednesday, 7 October 1992, Rhianna and her mother planned to meet for lunch at the nearby Colonnades Shopping Centre, near her mother's workplace.
 Rhianna wanted to purchase a card for her overseas pen pal, but the public transport workers called a snap bus strike, thereby affecting her commute.
 After Rhianna's mother Paula left from home to work at 8.30am, Rhianna is thought to have remained at home until she was spotted walking to the Southgate Square Shopping Centre at 10.30am, and purchased a Christmas card at 11:19am for her pen-pal.

 Between 12:05 pm and 12:30 pm, Rhianna was sighted crossing the Morphett Vale High School and Stanvac Primary School grounds with a small bag, presumably the Christmas card she had purchased earlier.
-At 12:30 pm, she was spotted again walking along the Highwray Drive.
+At 12:30 pm, she was spotted again walking along the Highway Drive.
 It was believed that Rhianna returned home because the bag was on the dining table, but the arrival time was unclear.
 Paula Barreau returned home at approximately 4:10 pm, and after entering the locked door, saw the television on, and a vinyl record on the floor of the living room.
 The un-opened small bag of Christmas card was on the dining table.